Dana Redd

-Dana L. Redd (born March 7, 1968) is an American Democratic politician who served as the Mayor of Camden, from 2010 to 2018.
-Redd served in the New Jersey Senate from January 8, 2008, to January 5, 2010, representing the 5th Legislative District.
+Dana L. Redd (born March 7, 1968) is an American Democratic politician who was the Mayor of Camden, from 2010 to 2018.
+Redd was in the New Jersey Senate from January 8, 2008, to January 5, 2010, representing the 5th Legislative District.

 Education

 Redd graduated from Bishop Eustace Preparatory School in 1986 and began full-time employment while attending college at night.
 She received a B.S. degree in Business from Rutgers University-Camden and attended the Edward J. Bloustein School of Planning and Public Policy (Principles of Redevelopment).
 She went on to earn a Master of Arts degree in Human Services Administration (MHSA) from Lincoln University (Pennsylvania).

 Elected office

 Redd served on the Senate's Community and Urban Affairs Committee (as vice-chair), the Budget and Appropriations Committee and the Health, Human Services and Senior Citizens Committee.
 She also served on the Joint Committee on Public Schools.

 Redd has served on the New Jersey Democratic State Committee as its vice chair since 2006 and on the Democratic National Committee from 2006, and was a delegate to the 2004 Democratic National Convention.
 She has served on the New Jersey Redistricting Commission since 2001.
 Redd has served on the Camden City Council as Vice Chair since 2001 and on its Housing Authority, as Chair, from 2004 to 2006.

 She simultaneously held a seat in the New Jersey Senate and on the City Council.
 This dual position, often called double dipping, is allowed under a grandfather clause in the state law enacted by the New Jersey Legislature and signed into law by Governor of New Jersey Jon Corzine in September 2007 that prevents dual-office-holding but allows those who had held both positions as of February 1, 2008, to retain both posts.
 She was elected mayor of Camden in 2009.